The RSK shelter can potentially lower the risk of hypothermia

 Reciprocal frame 2

-is a low platform to lift individuals off the ground when sleeping
+This is a low platform to lift children off the ground when sleeping.

 Reciprocal frame 3